 The Early Days

 The club was formed on the 24th of April 2005.
 It was a gorgeous sunny day in Tallaght when nine of us gathered for a friendly game of footy.
-Little did we know how knackered we were going to be the next day - but also, little did we know how big the group would become.
+Little did we know how tired we were going to be the next day – but also, little did we know how big the group would become.
 The numbers gradually grew but things really took off after that year’s Dublin Pride Sports Day in the Phoenix Park.
 As the numbers expanded we moved the weekly kick about to the Fifteen Acres sports fields in the Phoenix Park.

 We had jokingly referred to ourselves as Men United GFC and somehow the name stuck and was how we were known for the first year of our existence.
-The novel idea of having a gay football team in Dublin was first developed by Mark O'Donovan who was the main driver of the formation of the club and was the club's first Chairman.
+The novel idea of having a gay inclusive football team in Dublin was first developed by Mark O’Donovan who was the main driver of the formation of the club and was the club’s first Chairman.

 What’s it all about?